 Hosting is a place where your website files are stored.
 You can think of it as the place where your website lives.

 Imagine if the domain name were the address of your house, and the web hosting was the actual house to which that address points.
 Web hosting is a necessity for all websites on the internet.

 Besides being feature-rich, platform-as-a-service cloud servers allow you to scale your hosting resources as you grow your business.
-Performance, speed, and security are all optimized on their infrastructure.
+Performance, speed, and security are all perfected on their infrastructure.

-They have a 3-day free trial to test its managed WordPress hosting platform if you’re still on the fence.
+They have a 3-day free trial to evaluate its managed WordPress hosting platform if you’re still on the fence.